-The AICD strongly supports amendments included in Items 104 and 105 of the Exposure Draft to enable CATSI corporations to hold a general meeting, such as an annual general meeting (AGM), without a physical venue, using any technology that gives members as a whole a reasonable opportunity to participate.
+The AICD strongly supports amendments included in Items 124 and 125 of the Bill to enable CATSI corporations to hold a general meeting, such as an AGM, without a physical venue, using any technology that gives members a reasonable opportunity to participate.

 The disruption caused by COVID-19 has highlighted the need to modernise these provisions to enable organisations to continue to meet their governance requirements where organisations may not be able to facilitate physical meetings or send meeting materials to shareholders in hard-copy (for example, due to snap lockdowns, social distancing requirements and travel restrictions).
 It is critically important that the legislation is not overly prescriptive.
-We agree with the Exposure Draft's amendments which provide CATSI corporations flexibility to adopt the best meeting format for their circumstances, whether that be physical, hybrid or wholly virtual meetings, on a permanent basis.
+We agree with the Bill's amendments which provide CATSI corporations flexibility to adopt the best meeting format for their circumstances, whether that be physical, hybrid or wholly virtual meetings, on a permanent basis.

 However, it is important to protect shareholder democracy and organisations that wish to have the option of conducting virtual meetings on a permanent basis should ensure that shareholders or members have consented via a member resolution.
-We encourage consistency with the permanent reforms currently contemplated under the Corporations Act for organisations to seek one-off shareholder or member approval to amend the constitution to permit the conduct wholly virtual meetings on a permanent basis.
+We encourage consistency with the permanent reforms currently consulted on by Treasury for organisations to seek one-off shareholder or member approval to amend constitutions to permit the conduct of wholly virtual meetings on a permanent basis.